anatawa12/AvatarOptimizer/.docs/content/docs/reference/merge-skinned-mesh/index.md

 If this checkbox is checked, renderers whose enablement is different than target renderer on the build time will not be merged.

+### Copy Enablement Animation

+If this checkbox is checked, the activeness / enablement animation of the target renderer will be copied to the merged renderer.

+This feature may copy animation animating `enabled` of the target renderer or `activeSelf` of the GameObject or ancestor GameObjects.
+This feature supports copying only one animated property so if there are multiple animated properties (in other words, both `enabled` and `activeSelf`, or multiple `activeSelf` are animated), it will be error.

+In addition, if this is enabled, you must not animate `enabled` of the merged renderer since it will be overwritten by the copied animation.

 ### Merge Materials

 If this component found some Materials used in multiple renderers, the Materials will be listed here.